-As of June 30, 2022, all investments were classified as available-for-sale and were carried at their estimated fair value.
-We report availablefor-sale investments at fair value at each balance sheet date, and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive income (loss), a component of stockholders' equity.
+As of September 30, 2022, all investments were classified as available-for-sale and were carried at their estimated fair value.
+We report available-for-sale investments at fair value at each balance sheet date, and include any unrealized holding gains and losses (the adjustment to fair value) in accumulated other comprehensive income (loss), a component of stockholders' equity.
 Realized gains and losses are determined using the specific-identification method, and are included in interest income, net in our consolidated statement of operations.
 The Company classifies its available-for-sale marketable securities as current or non-current based on each instrument's underlying effective maturity date and for which the Company has the intent and ability to hold the investment for a period of greater than 12 months.
 Marketable securities with maturities of less than 12 months are classified as current and are included in investments in the consolidated balance sheets.
-Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the investment for greater than 12 months are classified as non-current and are included in investments, non-current in the consolidated balance sheets.
+Marketable securities with maturities greater than 12 months for which the Company has the intent and ability to hold the company has the intent and ability to hold the company has the intent and ability to hold the company has the intent and ability to hold the investments in the consolidated balance sheets.